 - College Board - Resource for Undocumented Students Applying to College

 - Immigrant Legal Resource Center

 William & Mary Support

-Center for Student Diversity - The Center for Student Diversity serves as a vital link where students from diverse backgroundnds can find a sense of community and everyone can learn about the diversity of our community.
+- Center for Student Diversity - The Center for Student Diversity serves as a vital link where students from diverse backgrounds can find a sense of community and everyone can learn about the diversity of our community.

-UndocuTribe - UndocuTribe addresses the inequities and obstacles faced by immigrant and migrant community-at-large through education, empowerment, and action.
+- WMFIRE - (Fighting for Immigrant Rights & Equity; formerly known as UndocuTribe) addresses the inequities and obstacles faced by the immigrant and migrant community at large through education, empowerment, and action.